Daily Fitness: How Exercising for 10 Minutes Everyday for One Month Made All the Difference In My Life

 Little by little, I was getting hooked, and I absolutely loved it!

-It turns out, doing a couple of squats doesn’t require a fully equiped gym and that I don’t absolutely need a personal trainer to show me what to do.
+It turns out, doing a couple of squats doesn’t require a fully equipped gym and that I don’t absolutely need a personal trainer to show me what to do.
 In fact, a new study suggests that we might even get all the exercise we need in just 20 minutes.
 Alright then, maybe it’s time I pick up a new challenge?

 This past month daily fitness goal made me reconsider how I approached exercising, and challenged my perception of it completely: rather than a daunting experience designed to torture us in a room packed with strangers, exercising consists of a few movements we can do (almost) anywhere at (almost) anytime to stay in shape.
 It’s all about the habit we build and the consistency of our actions!